lmurphy13/lmurphy13/README.md

 - 📚 Starting this summer, I will be continuing my education at Marquette in the accelerated M.S.
 Computing program with a concentration in Information Assurance & Cyber Defense.

-- 💼 I will start as a Software Engineer I at Astronautics Corporation of America in June 2021.
+- 💼 I will start as a Software Engineer I at <a href="https://astronautics.com/">Astronautics</a> in June 2021.

 - 💻 I am interested in data & privacy ethics, embedded systems, and cybersecurity.